mendix/RestServices/README.md

 ## The change log

-If change tracking is enabled for a service the RestServices module will preserve a change log with which consumers can synchronize.
+If the change log is enabled for a service the RestServices module will preserve a change log with which consumers can synchronize.
 A typical change item like this:
 ```
 {
   "seq": 2,